 +

-In 2019 Zara was featured in an article on Enterprise Nation, and her latest interview, with Rinny&Bean can be found here.
-She was a guest on BBC Radio Manchester's 'The Dead Good Show', a guest on the Bare Naked Chats podcast and the Put Yourself First podcast.
+In 2019 Zara was featured in an article on Enterprise Nationinterviewed by Rinny & Bean, she was a guest on BBC Radio Manchester's 'The Dead Good Show', a guest on the Bare Naked Chats podcast, the Put Yourself First podcast & The Ratio Show.

-Zara was anounced the winner of the 2016 Future Leader Award at the inspire* Inaugural Ball for her philanthropic work with Keep It Bright, and was also named as one of Ten Outstanding Young People in the UK for her work and awarded by JCP in November 2016.
+In 2016, Zara was announced the winner of the Future Leader Award at the inspire* Inaugural Ball for her philanthropic work with Keep It Bright, and was also named as one of Ten Outstanding Young People in the UK for her work and awarded by JCP in November 2016.

-In 2016, Zara was interviewed on BBC Radio 1Xtra's Generation DIY for her work with Keep It Bright.
+Also in 2016, Zara was interviewed by TEEN VOGUE, and on BBC Radio 1Xtra's Generation DIY for her work with Keep It Bright.

 +